 Fiduciary funds are used to account for resources held for the benefit of parties outside the County.
-Fiduciary funds are not reflected in the government-wide financial statements because the resources of those funds are not available to support County programs.
+Fiduciary funds are not reflected in the government-wide financial statements because the resources of those funds are not available to support the County's programs.